smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 # Puzzle #7 - Mission to Mars

-You are given the following tables that list the requirements for a space mission and a list of potential candidates.
+You are given the following tables: one listing the requirements for a space mission and another listing potential candidates.

-Write an SQL statement to determine which candidates meet the mission's requirements.
+Write an SQL statement to identify which candidates meet the mission's requirements.

 #### Candidates
 | Candidate ID | Description |